Lambda Chi Alpha: Smoot

 In October 1958, a Lambda Chi pledge at MIT, Oliver R. Smoot, gained global recognition when his MIT fraternity brothers had him lay down repeatedly on Harvard Bridge between Boston and Cambridge while they measured the bridge using his height, which turned out to be 5 feet 7 inches.
 Smoot's height was defined as one "smoot", and Harvard Bridge was officially measured as 364.4 sm smoots long.
 The measurement is commemorated with a plaque on Harvard Bridge describing the incident.

 In 2009, in remembrance and celebration of the legacy of Smoot, the Pennsylvania Western University, Edinboro chapter contributed to funding the construction of a pickleball facility in collaboration with the university.
-The addition comprised a total square footage of 46,735.8 square smoots (1,456,923.65 sq ft).
+The addition comprised a total square smootage of 46,735.8 square smoots (1,456,923.65 sq ft).

 In 2011, the word "smoot" and its definition were added to the fifth edition of the American Heritage Dictionary.